solus-project/artwork/README.md

 SolusFresh.png, book.jpeg, and chalk.jpeg were kindly provided by
 Alejandro Seoane and are available under the main package license, GPLv2.

-HermiteCrab2560x1600.jpg and HermiteCrab1920x1080.jpg are kindly provided
-by Dirk Hohndel and are available under the CC BY 3.0 license: https://creativecommons.org/licenses/by/3.0/us/
+HermiteCrab2560x1600.jpg is kindly provided by Dirk Hohndel and is available under the CC BY 3.0 license: https://creativecommons.org/licenses/by/3.0/us/

 Logo & Branding